-Starting with Windows 10, version 1809 and Windows Server 2019, Windows has two different types of Features on Demand:
+Windows has two types of Features on Demand:

 They can be added using either DISM

 FODs with satellite packages: Language-neutral FODs that have language and/or architecture resources in separate packages (satellites).
 When you install this type of FOD, only the packages that apply to the Windows image are installed, which reduces disk footprint.
-These FODs are distributed as a set of several .cab files, but are installed by specifying a single
+While these FODs are distributed as a set .cab files, they are installed by specifying a single

 FODs with satellites require a well-formed FOD repository.
-This can either be the full FOD repository on the ISO, or a custom repository created with
+You can use the Languages and Optional Features ISO as a repository, or a custom repository that you create with

 See Available Features on demand for more information about which FODs have satellites.
 Language FODs don't have satellites.